ovity/octotree/README.md

 * Navigate to your GitHub or GitLab Enterprise site
 * You might be asked to create an [access token](#access-token)

-### Other Settings
+### Settings
 * __Hotkeys__: Octotree uses [keymaster](https://github.com/madrobby/keymaster) to register hotkeys.
 Checkout the [supported keys](https://github.com/madrobby/keymaster#supported-keys).
-* __Remember sidebar visibility__: if checked, will show or hide Octotree based on its previous visibility.
+* __Remember sidebar visibility__: if checked, show Octotree based on its previous visibility.
-* __Show in non-code pages__: if checked, allow Octotree to show in non-code pages such as Issues and Pull Requests.
+* __Show in non-code pages__: if checked, allow Octotree to show in non-code pages such as Issues, Pull Requests and Wiki etc.
-* __Load entire tree at once__: if checked, will issue a single API request to load the entire code tree.
+* __Load entire tree at once__: if checked, issue a single API request to load the entire code tree.
 Could be slow in very large repos, in which case this option should be unchecked.

 ## Changelog